Peter Ludvig Sylow

-Peter Ludvig Meidell Sylow (/no/) (12 December 1832 – 7 September 1918) was a Norwegian mathematician who proved foundational results in group theory.
+Peter Ludvig Meidell Sylow (/en/) (12 December 1832 – 7 September 1918) was a Norwegian mathematician who proved foundational results in group theory.

 Sylow processed and further developed the innovative works of mathematicians Niels Henrik Abel and Évariste Galois in algebra.
 Sylow theorems and p-groups, known as Sylow subgroups, are fundamental in finite groups.
 By profession, Sylow was a teacher at the Fredrikshald Latin School (Norwegian: Fredrikshalds lærde og realskole) for 40 years from 1858 to 1898, and then a professor at the University of Oslo for 20 years from 1898 to 1918.
-Despite the isolation in Frederikshald, Sylow was an active member of the mathematical world.
+Despite the isolation in Fredrikshald, Sylow was an active member of the mathematical world.
 He wrote a total of approximately 25 mathematical and biographical works, corresponded with many of the leading mathematicians of the time, and was an able co-editor of Acta Mathematica from the journal's start in 1882.
 He was also elected into the Norwegian Academy of Science and Letters in 1868, a corresponding member of the Academy of Sciences in Göttingen and the University of Copenhagen awarded him an honorary doctorate in 1894.

 Early life

 Ludvig Sylow was born in Kristiania (now Oslo) on 12 December 1832 to later minister and customs treasurer Thomas Edvard von Westen Sylow (1792–1875) and Magdalene Cecilie Cathrine Mejdell (1806–98).
 His father had been an officer and a captain in the cavalry, and later he served as the head of the Ministry of the Army between 1848 and 1854.

-Initially, his father was aware of his son's talent in Mathematics, so he encouraged him to work independently.
+Initially, his father was aware of his son's talent in mathematics, so he encouraged him to work independently.
 From home, Sylow learned a sense of duty and hard work, but was also taught to be modest and although this was done with the best of intentions, it would become an obstacle for him later in life since it meant that he was happy to spend many years in a more lowly position than he should have had.